waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`cuttable`:** Tree that can be cut with HM Cut.
 Becomes `ground` after cutting, but respawns on map change or after battle.
 - **`ledge`:** Can be jumped down, but not climbed up.
 Treat as impassable from all directions except from above.
 - **`elevated_ground` & `steps`:** Movement between `ground` and `elevated_ground` tiles is only possible via an intermediary `steps` tile.
 Direct traversal is impossible.
-- **Trap Tiles:** Interacting with certain objects (e.g., fossil exhibits in Pewter Museum, specific tiles in Mt.
-Moon) can trigger a trap that locks the player on an impassable tile.
-This is escaped by pressing 'A' to dismiss a hidden dialogue box.
+- **Trap Tiles:** There are two observed types of traps that lock the player on an impassable tile:
+    - **Dialogue Lock (Mt.
+Moon, Museum Exhibits):** Escaped by pressing 'A' to dismiss a hidden dialogue box.
+    - **Cancel Lock (Museum 2F Pikachu):** Escaped by pressing 'B' to cancel the interaction.

 # IV.
 Battle Intelligence